 In the U.S.

-In the U.S., federal rules regarding the importation of exotic skins.
+In the U.S., federal rules govern the importation of exotic skins.
 Famed footwear brand, Manolo Blahnik, for instance, came under fire in 2015 after it attempted to import nearly 300 pairs of shoes made from the skin of a rare species of snake.

 According to a lawsuit filed in federal court in Brooklyn, New York, the shoes that were seized by U.S. Fish & Wildlife Service inspectors were made out of skin from the dog-faced water snake, a species that has been listed as endangered since 1973, making the Manolos a clear violation of the Indian Wildlife Act.
 The shoes were seized at John F. Kennedy International Airport in 2013 when customs officials noted that the shipment’s bill of lading did not accurately identify where the goods were produced and what animal skins were used in their production.